 So, is it safe to consume creatine before bed?
 Yes, there’s nothing dangerous about taking creatine before bedtime.

 I think the reason why people might think this is bad is because creatine can sometimes cause cramps and bloating.
-If this didn’t happen throughout the day and at night, it would be understandable to assume that creatine is unsafe before bed.
+If this didn’t happen throughout the day and at night, it would be understandable to assume that creatine is unsafe when taken at night.

 Cramps and bloating with creatine can happen.
 But, there are easy ways to take care of these problems.